Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Applications and Experiments

-We consider three binary classification problems on the MNIST database \citep{lecun1998mnist}, aiming at distinguishing three pairs of similar handwritten digits --- 1 vs 7, 3 vs 8, and 4 vs 9.
-In the experiments, we adopt the support vector machine (SVM) as the classification algorithm and solve the problem under the framework of BDR, DRO, and SAA, respectively.\footnote{The SAA framework gives the conventional non-robust SVM.} The source codes are available online: \url{https://github.com/Haowei-Wang/BDR-Learning}.

-In this problem, $\rv \xi$ represents the image-label pair.
-Each image contains $m=784$ pixels.
-Denote the $i$-th image pixels vector as $\rvu I_i \in \R^m$ and its label as $Y_i \in \{-1,1\}$, and therefore, $\xi_i \defeq (\rvu I_i, Y_i)$.
-We choose the order-1 Wasserstein distance, i.e. $p = 1$, to define a distributional ball; cf. \eqref{eq:bdr-method}; the following metric $d$ is used in the Wasserstein distance \citep[Sec.~3.2]{shafieezadeh2019regularization}:
+We consider the binary classification problem on MNIST dataset \cite{lecun1998mnist} to distinguish similar handwritten digits 4 and 9.
+We adopt the support vector machine (SVM) as the classification algorithm and solve the problem under the frameworks of BDR, DRO, and SAA, respectively.
+Denote the $i$-th image's pixel vector as $\rvu I_i \in \R^{784}$ and its label as $Y_i \in \{-1,1\}$, i.e., $\xi_i \defeq (\rvu I_i, Y_i)$.
+We choose the order-1 Wasserstein distance to define a distributional ball under the metric \cite{shafieezadeh2019regularization}